13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 New guests are a key component of every salon’s growth and success.
-As part of our In the Trenches webinar series, we sat down with Mary Cromeans of A Robert Cromeans Salon to discuss customer acquisition, branding, Covid-19 responses, and her advice from 25 years in the industry.
+We sat down with Mary Cromeans of A Robert Cromeans Salon to discuss customer acquisition, branding, and her advice from 25 years in the industry.

 Together with Robert, her husband, Mary owns three salons: two in San Diego and one in Oklahoma City.
 She’s passionate about everything having to do with salons, and has a special interest in coloring techniques, as manifested by her exquisite pink hair.